kelber/Angular-Cookbook/angular2-materialize/README.md

 ##### app.module.ts
-Add this 3 lines and declare in the @NgModule
+Add this 3 lines and declare MaterializeModule in the @NgModule

 ```